b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 ...

+### RAY, B. ###

+* Ray, Bidyut Lata (2012).
+'Studies In Bamadeva Samhita: The Cult Of Lord Jagannatha'.
+New Delhi, India: Om Publications.
+ISBN 9788190676687.

+**Purport:**<br>
+The Sri Vamadeva Samhita may or may not be technically Pancharatriya.
+Its status is yet to be determined with veracity.
+The Catalogue makes reference to neither a published samhita of this name nor an unpublished manuscript of same.
+But, a number of Pancharatra Samhitas do explicitly reference a Vamadeva Samhita.
+I have as yet neither securedacopy of this version, nor the published copy of the Vamadevav published by memory in 1972, under Bamdev Samhita.
+Also, the script and language of the 1972 publication is yet to be determined.

 ### RAYCHAUDHURI, H. ###

 * Raychaudhuri, Hemchandra (1936, 1920).
 'Materials for the Study of the Early History of the Vaishnava Sect'.
 Second edition, revised and enlarged.
 (NB: First edition published in 1920.).
 Calcutta, Bengal, India: University of Calcutta (University Press: Bhupendralal Banerjee).